FAQ

 What enrichment programs and activities do you offer?

-Our enrichment programs vary at each location.
-The following are some of the programs offered: dance, piano, soccer and karate.
-These activities take place each afternoon on campus for full day students.
+Our enrichment programs vary at each campus.
+The following are some of the programs offered: dance, music and soccer.
+These activities take place each afternoon on campus during aftercare hours.

 What methods of discipline do you use at Pineview?